SuperOfficeDocs/superoffice-docs/user-guide/en/diary/invitation/receive.md

 To get a better overview of your invitations, you can filter the view using three checkboxes:

-* Check **Show responses** if you want to display rejection messages from others you have invited.
+* Check **Show responses** to display rejection messages from others you have invited.
 * Check **Show declined** to display follow-ups you yourself have declined.
 * Check **Show repetitions** to show repeating follow-ups.
 If the invitation concerns a repeating follow-up, all instances of the follow-up are shown in the **Invitations** dialog.
 You can then either accept or decline them individually.

 > [!TIP]
 > It is often a good idea to check **Show repetitions** so you can decide if you are able to attend each individual meeting.
-If you want to accept them all at once, uncheck **Show repetitions** again, select the row with the relevant follow-up and select **Accept**.
+To accept them all at once, uncheck **Show repetitions** again, select the row with the relevant follow-up and select **Accept**.

-Check all three if you want to show all this information at the same time.
+Check all three to show all this information at the same time.

 If you do not check any of these options, all that is displayed are follow-ups you are invited to but have not yet made a decision on.